MAIF/yozefu/README.md

  - Serialization formats such as `json`, `xml` or plain text are supported.
 [Avro](https://avro.apache.org/) support is [experimental for now](https://github.com/MAIF/yozefu/tree/main/docs/schema-registry/README.md).
 [Protobuf](https://protobuf.dev/) is not supported.
  - The tool uses a ring buffer to store the [last 500 kafka records](https://github.com/MAIF/yozefu/blob/main/crates/tui/src/records_buffer.rs#L17).
  - There is probably room for improvement regarding the throughput (lot of `clone()` and deserialization).
- - Yozefu has been tested on MacOS Silicon but not on Windows or Linux.
+ - Yozefu has been tested on macOS Silicon but not on Windows or Linux.
 Feedback or contributions are welcome.

 ## Getting started